 The third stage involves a wakeboard lesson if your board skills are minimal, which will ease you into the transition to a kite board.
 Once up on the board you'll be taught the correct way to stand, how to pilot the kite, working with the wind, how to turn and much more.

-For lessons, or just for board and kite rental if you're already an accomplished surfer, contact Radical Sports Tobago who are based alongside the calm waters of Pigeon Point and are the only professional windsurf and kitesurf centre on the island.
+For lessons, or just for board and kite rental if you're already an accomplished surfer, contact Radical Sports Tobago who are based alongside the calm waters of Pigeon Point and the only professional windsurf and kitesurf centre on the island.

 Charter a sail boat